 Preparing for your appointment

-In most cases, spontaneous coronary artery dissection (SCAD) is an emergency situation.
-If you experience chest pain or suspect you're having a heart attack, immediately call 911 or your local emergency number.
+You may not have time to prepare.
+SCAD usually is diagnosed in an emergency situation.
+If you have chest pain or think that you're having a heart attack, immediately call 911 or your local emergency number.

 - What's the most appropriate treatment?

 - Will the tear in my artery heal on its own?